vdaas/vald/docs/user/contacts.md

 Vald is an open source project and we would like to hear from you.

-If you are interested in Vald, or you have an any question about Vald, please feel free to contact us.
+If you are interested in Vald, or you have any questions about Vald, please feel free to contact us.

 We recommend to communicate on slack, but using E-mail is also welcome.